 Prior to the enactment of the zoning by-law amendment, the owner/developer will execute the Section 37 Agreement securing the community benefits.
 The agreement will be registered on title and will identify the community benefits, and how any cash benefit will be used.
-Cash contributions will be paid prior to the issuance of the foundation permit for the respective development, or earlier if agreed to by the City and the applicant.
+Cash contributions will be paid prior to the issuance of the foundation permit for the respective development, or earlier if agreed to by the City and the applicant first above-grade building permit for the respective development.